Missions to study the Sun

 Solar Orbiter is an ESA mission to study how the Sun creates and control its heliosphere.
 The mission will fly as close as 0.28 AU to capture its measurements.

-Solar Probe Plus will approach the Sun from a distance of 8.5 solar radii to take direct measurements of the particles and energy emenating from the Sun's corona.
+Solar Probe Plus will approach the Sun from a distance of 8.5 solar radii to take direct measurements of the particles and energy emanating from the Sun's corona.

 A group of six spacecraft that will study the sun during solar maximum, researching energetic particles, coronal mass ejections and interplanetary shocks in the inner heliosphere.
 Data will be used to forecast space weather for future human spaceflight missions.